 This can lead to:

 - Exposure to toxic fumes: Toxic vapors, such as volatile organic compounds (VOCs) or carcinogenic substances, can accumulate undetected in the air.
-In the short-term, this may lead to symptoms like dizziness, headaches, and nausea.
+In the short term, this may lead to symptoms like dizziness, headaches, and nausea.
 But over time, chronic exposure to even trace amounts of these chemicals increases the risk of serious conditions, including organ damage and cancer.

-- Explosion risk: Laboratories handling flammable or reactive chemicals rely on fume hoods to mitigate the danger of accidental ignition.
+- Explosion risk: Laboratories handling flammable or reactive chemicals rely on fume hoods to reduce the danger of accidental ignition.
 If flammable vapors are allowed to accumulate, it creates a combustible atmosphere that is vulnerable to sparks or heat sources.
 Additionally, mixing incompatible substances in a poorly ventilated environment can lead to violent chemical reactions.

 But the risk to human health is not the only threat poorly functioning fume hoods present; they are also a compliance risk.